DinoChiesa/Apigee-Example-Custom-Attributes/README.md

 developers, apps, API Products, or even operations within ApI Products.

-You can use Custom Attributes to attach information to a product, or app (etc) that can later be used during API proxy execution, in the handling of the API call.
+You can use Custom Attributes to attach information to a product, or app (etc) that can later be used during API proxy execution, after successful verification of credentials, in the further handling of the API request.
 Some uses of custom attributes are:

 - routing information for calls, based on the app
 - a list of data properties to include or exclude from the upstream response